smacdo/advent-of-code-rust/crates/advent-of-code-data/README.md

 session_id = "your_session_cookie_here"
 ```

+Configuration is loaded in this order, with later sources overriding earlier ones:

+1. User configuration directory or the user's home directory
+2. Current directory (`.aoc_settings.toml`)
+3. Environment variables (highest priority)

-Configuration files are loaded in order, with later values overriding earlier ones.
-This lets you keep global settings in your user directory and override them with project-specific settings in `.aoc_settings.toml`.
+This lets you keep global settings in your user directory, override them with project-specific settings, and override those with environment variables.

 ### Storing Puzzles in Your Project